kodekloudhub/advanced-golang/docs/05-api-development-project/01-api-development-project.md

 }
 ```

+If we were later to update the code to use a MySQL database instead of a simple slice, it would be possible to get errors from the database, so having the method also return `error`, future proofs it.

 ## func (t *Task) getTask() error

 This is a pointer receiver on `Task` struct.
 We can assume that to get a task we will need an ID.
 Since there's no `id` argument, then the id is going to be set on `t *task` (which we will see later, but for now assume this is the case).